 In view of \eqref{A}, expanding the index $\mu$ in \eqref{tricky}, we have

 where $L_{low}$ are lower order terms, which are all of the form

-Invoking Theorem \ref{esi ||q||_2 and ||q_t||_2 theo}, it is easy to see that the last three terms are controlled by $\PP_0+\PP\int_0^t\PP$, while the pointwise term at $t$ is treated similar to \eqref{ptwise I}-\eqref{ptwise II}, after distributing correct amount of $\rr$ weight to each term.
+Invoking Theorem \ref{esi ||q||_2 and ||q_t||_2 theo}, it is easy to see that the last three terms are controlled by $\PP_0+\PP\int_0^t\PP$, while the pointwise term at $t$ is treated similar to \eqref{ptwise I}-\eqref{ptwise II}, after distributing correct amount of $\rr$-weights to each term.
 We omit the detail here.
-But it is worth noting that there are more than enough $\rr$ weight for the pointwise term since there is one time derivative less.
+But it is worth noting that there are more than enough $\rr$-weights for the pointwise term since there is one time derivative less.

 Next, integrating by part in time in $L_3$, we find

 Adding $L_1$, we get:

 since first and the second term cancels with each other by the antisymmetry of $\epsilon^{\alpha\lambda\tau}$.
 Similarly, we have